elaforge/karya/doc/derivation.md

 [Cmd layer support](cmd.md.html#scales).
 From the deriver's point of view, the important part of a scale is the set of [ValCalls](#valcall) it brings into scope.
-Those in turn are expected to return a 'Derive.BaseTypes.VPitch' val, which is assembled into a 'Derive.PitchSignal.Signal', analogous to a 'Perform.Signal.Control'.
+Those in turn are expected to return a 'Derive.BaseTypes.VPitch' val, which is assembled into a 'Derive.PSignal.Signal', analogous to a 'Perform.Signal.Control'.

 Scale degree val calls are defined within the scale, but should typically use